ITR Filing Deadline Missed?

 • For non-government employees, the tax treatment of commuted or lump sum pensions depends on whether gratuity is also received:

-• If a person receives both gratuity and pension and 100% of the pension was commuted, then 1/3rd of the commuted pension amount is exempt from taxes, while the remaining amount is taxed as salary.
+• If a person receives both gratuity and pension and 100% of the pension was commuted, then one-third of the commuted pension amount is exempt from taxes, while the remaining regular payments are taxed as salary.

 • If a person does not receive gratuity but only receives a pension, and 100% of the pension was commuted, then 1/2 of the commuted pension amount is exempt from taxes.